-- g) During the year the company has transferred certain properties from property plant and equipment to investment property due to the change in use.
-The said transfer is made at written down value instead of fair value as against the requirements of paragraph 61 of IAS-40 "Investment property".
-The quantum of adjustment, had the revaluation been made, could not be determined; - h) We could not observe the physical verification of Stores, spare parts and Loose tools and Stock in trade, amounting to Rs.
+i) In prior year transfer from property, plant and equipment to investment property was made at written down value against the International accounting standard (IAS-40).
+The said treatment could impact the comparability of the current period's figures with the corresponding figures of prior periods.
+The quantum of adjustment, had the revaluation been made, could not be determined;

+- j) We could not observe the physical verification of Stores, spare parts and Loose tools and Stock in trade, amounting to Rs.
 28.74 million and Rs.
 0.23 million respectively as we were appointed after the year end.
-We could not satisfy ourselves as to existence and valuation of stocks and stores through application of alternate audit procedures. - i) Trade debts of Rs.
-25.36 million and advances to suppliers of Rs.
-18.85 million respectively are long outstanding.
+We could not satisfy ourselves as to existence and valuation of stocks and stores through application of alternate audit procedures; - k) Trade debts of Rs.
+18.29 million and advances to suppliers of Rs.
+17.95 million respectively are long outstanding.
 We have not received direct confirmations of balances.
 The balances in our opinion are impaired against which no provision has been made.
-Had the provision been made, the loss for the year would have been increased by Rs.
-44.21 million and accumulated loss by Rs.
-44.21 million; - j) 'Tax refunds due from Government' includes refundable balances of Rs.
-10.55 million which in our opinion is no more refundable and no adjustment in the financial statements have been made.
-Had the adjustment been made the loss for the year would have been increased by Rs.
-10.55 and accumulated loss by Rs.
-10.55 million; - k) We could not observe the physical verification of Cash in hand at the end of the year as we were appointed after the year end.
-We could not satisfy ourselves about existence of cash in hand by applying alternate audit procedures.
+Had the provision been made, the profit for the year would have been decreased by Rs.
+36.24 million and accumulated loss increased by Rs.
+36.24 million; - We could not observe the physical verification of Cash in hand at the end of the year as we were appointed after the year end.
+We could not satisfy ourselves about existence of cash in hand by applying alternate audit procedures; - m) The company has not contributed an amount of Rs.
+50.99 million to the Workers Participation Fund as required under section 3 of the Companies Profits (Workers Participation) Act, 1968.
+Had the amount been contributed, the profit for the year would have been decreased by Rs.
+50.99 million and accumulated loss increased by Rs.
+50.99 million.